 Depending on the source, the amount of daily spam emails being sent is anywhere between 80 to 95% of all emails sent on the internet that day.
 With such large numbers, most experts agree that manually sorting through your inbox to get rid of spam has become highly inefficient.
 As such, public blacklists of mail servers and IP addresses have been created to prevent repeat offenders from relaying spam.

 A blacklist is a list of blocked domains, email addresses or IP addresses.
-When a website gets on one of these lists, users can no longer access the site directly and servers that use these blacklists will block emails from the domain.
+When a website gets on one of these lists, users can no longer access the site directly and servers that use these blacklists will block emails from the domain (what is domain name).

 The operators of some of the biggest blacklists, Spamhaus have created this chart to make it easier to understand how and when the blacklist interacts with the email:

 There are public blacklists, which as the name suggests, are available to everyone to filter email, while private blacklists are maintained by third-party organizations.
 To find out more about domain blacklists, read our article on what are DNSBLs (Domain Name System BlackLists).